10 Nov Do you move fast into a relationship only to find it end as quickly?

 What would you do with all that information?

 My bet is that you run for the hills.

-However, if you took the time to get to know this man and found out that his first wife died.
+However, if you took the time to get to know this man (because you didn’t move fast into a relationship) and found out that his first wife died.
 His second wife left him for another man, and he just finished nursing his third wife through early-onset Alzheimer’s, you might look at him through a different set of eyes.

-If he tells you that because of all of these experiences he’s been through that he’s been in therapy for years and has really gone through a transformative process, would you feel differently about him?
+If he tells you that because of all of these experiences he’s been through that he’s been in therapy for years and has really gone through a transformation, would you feel differently about him?

 If he told you his son struggled with drug abuse because he felt abandoned by his mom leaving him and his father to be with another man, and he’s been sober for a year now, how would you feel?

 The man in front of you has brought up the son on his own.
 Perhaps, the lack of organization and cooking sounds differently when seen through the lens of nursing a wife who’s struggling and ultimately passed due to early-onset Alzheimer’s.
 How much time and energy would you have to cook?